Self-Supervised Learning of Graph Representations for Network Intrusion Detection: Method

 To learn global co-occurrence patterns, our model employs a Transformer-based masked autoencoder designed to reconstruct benign graph representations.
 This component operates on batches of flow embeddings, $\mathbf{H} = \{h_1, \dots, h_n\}$, produced by the GNN layer, where each $h_i \in \mathbb{R}^{d_{\mathrm{gnn}}}$.
 We construct each batch by concatenating 64 flow windows of 512 flows each, resulting in a sequence of $n=32,768$ embeddings.
 Before being passed to the Transformer, these embeddings are projected to a lower-dimensional space $\mathbb{R}^{d_{\mathrm{model}}}$ through a linear layer, encouraging the model to learn more compact representations and reducing computational cost.

 The Transformer consists of an encoder and a decoder, each built from a stack of identical blocks.
 Each block contains a multi-head self-attention module followed by a position-wise feed-forward network.
 Both sub-layers are wrapped with residual connections and layer normalization.
-During training, we apply a symmetric binary attention mask that disables attention between a randomly sampled subset of positions, encouraging the model to infer missing information from the remaining context.
+During training, we apply a symmetric binary attention mask that disables attention between a randomly sampled subset of positions.
+Unlike conventional masked autoencoders that remove input tokens, our approach applies a mask directly to the attention mechanism, functioning as a form of structured dropout on the attention weights to improve generalization.
+This process encourages the model to build more robust and distributed representations by preventing over-reliance on specific contextual links.
 Random masking is disabled at inference.

-The encoder processes the projected, masked embeddings to produce contextual representations.
+The encoder processes the projected embeddings to produce contextual representations.
 The decoder then takes the same projected sequence as reconstruction queries and attends to the encoder outputs via cross-attention to compute per-position reconstructions.
 Finally, an output projection layer maps these reconstructed embeddings, $\hat{\mathbf{H}}'$, back to the original GNN embedding space to produce the final output, $\hat{\mathbf{H}} = \{\hat{h}_1, \dots, \hat{h}_n\}$.
 The anomaly score for each flow is its squared reconstruction error, computed in the original GNN embedding space:

 During inference, higher anomaly scores identify potential attacks.

 Let $n_{\mathrm{valid}}$ be the number of non-padded embeddings in a batch.
 The model is trained end-to-end by minimizing the Mean Squared Error (MSE) over these embeddings: